Upright Citizens BrigadeImprovisation and Sketch ComedyTraining Center

 This course introduces students to the long form improvisation structure known as "The Harold," developed by Del Close.

 "The Harold" is a series of scenes inspired by a single suggestion that fit together into one cohesive half hour piece.
 Students learn how to 1) perform openings, 2) create scenes inspired by an opening 3) perform "group games," 4) second and third beats (returning to scenes later in the piece).

 Course meets for 8 sessions, each 3 hours long.

 Students will take part in a class performance, generally held at the UCB Theatre.

 Students required to see at least 2 improvised shows at the UCB Theater before the end of the course.

 John Frusciante, Teacher

-John Frusciante is a writer, improviser, and director who has been at UCBT since 1999, and he is proud to serve as the theatre's Artistic Associate.
+John Frusciante is a writer, improviser, and director who has been at UCBT since 1999.
 He can currently be seen every Saturday night at UCB East in the improvised show AIRWOLF: Let's Go Back To Your Place.
 He has also performed in ASSSSCAT 3000, HAROLD NIGHT, and with the UCB Touring Company where he regularly performs for college students all across the country.